isomerpages/moe-lakesidepri/index.md

       title: Announcements and Latest Happenings
       id: announcements
       announcement_items:
+        - title: P6 Education & Career Guidance talk
+          date: 25 June 2025
+          announcement: As part of our continued efforts to prepare students for the future, the school recently held an Education and Career Guidance (ECG) talk, organised in close collaboration with our Parent Support Group (PSG) and School Advisory Committee (SAC), for our Primary 6 students.
+          link_text: Check more here
+          link_url: /p6-ecg/
         - title: "Celebrating Dad: A Fathers’ Day Event by LSPS x PSG"
           date: 04 June 2025
           announcement: As part of our Father’s Day celebrations, Lakeside Primary